Napavine, Washington: 20th century

 The duel between outlaws David Merrill and Harry Tracy, a convicted murderer, took place outside Napavine in late-June or early-July 1902, leading to Merrill's death.
 (Note: The date of the duel, based on conflicting reports from the community and Tracy, could have been as early as June 28th or as late as July 2nd.
 See sources listed.)
 The pair were fugitives after escaping from the Oregon State Penitentiary weeks earlier, traveling into Southwest Washington.
 Merrill was found to have been shot in the back and his body, in a state of decomposition, was discovered by a local Napavine woman and her son while picking berries.
 The woman, known as Mary Waggoner, (Note: Early reporting lists Waggoner's last name as Wagner.
 See sources listed.) later sought to claim the $1,500 reward money based on a dead or alive decree for Merrill by the state of Oregon, but was denied.
 Waggoner eventually married Merrill's brother, Ben, in 1905.

 By 1908, Napavine had grown to include nine mills for lumber and shingle production, four general stores, and three hotels.
 A Western Union office has also been established.
 Despite an approximate population count of 1,000 in 1909, the town offered free lots to encourage more growth.
 The "no strings" offer required only that newcomers become a "booster" for the town.
 Napavine, at the time, was being considered as a "railroad center" with plans to add two additional rail lines.

 A railroad depot was built in the late 1910s and provided passenger service until 1960.
 The Napavine Depot continued to serve the area until the station was permanently closed in April 1968 despite local protest.
 The Northern Pacific Railway station marked the highest elevation on the line between Portland and Seattle.

+Flooding

+On December 9, 2025, during the 2025 Pacific Northwest floods, the Newaukum River in the community peaked at 205.36 ft, just shy of the record of 205.5 ft.
+The following day, the river "double-crested", just exceeding 205 ft.
+The excess waters flooded several roads and multiple people were rescued from submerged vehicles trapped on Rush Road.
+Interstate 5 ramps were temporarily closed.

 Geography

-Napavine is located next to Interstatee 5, roughly halfway between Portland and Seattle.
+Napavine is located next to Interstate 5 (I-5), roughly halfway between Portland and Seattle.
 According to the United States Census Bureau, the city has a total area of 2.39 sqmi, of which, 2.38 sqmi is land and 0.01 sqmi is water.
 The large hill that Napavine is sitting on is about 450 feet above sea level.